Guide to Venture Capital Trusts

 Why invest in a VCT?

-VCTs offer investors exposure to an alternative asset class that is otherwise difficult to access, with portfolios sourced by specialist managers with expertise in SME investment.
-VCTs were introduced by the government in 1995 to encourage investment into smaller British companies in order to support their growth, as SMEs are widely regarded as the engine room of the UK economy, through their proven record of creating jobs and contributing to economic growth.
-In that time VCTs have collectively raised more than £12 billion from private investors and invested that capital in thousands of entrepreneurial UK companies.
+VCTs were introduced by the government in 1995 to encourage investment into smaller British companies in order to support their growth.
+SMEs are widely regarded as the engine room of the UK economy, through their proven record of driving innovation, creating jobs and contributing to economic growth.
+In that time VCTs have collectively raised more than £13 billion from private investors and invested that capital in thousands of entrepreneurial UK companies.

 How to invest in a VCT?